Nasal Corticosteroids (Nose Sprays)

 There are many different corticosteroids (steroids) designed to be used as nose sprays.
 These drugs treat allergy symptoms by reducing swelling and inflammation in the nose.
 They make breathing through the nose easier.
 Nose sprays can be some of the most effective medicines to treat allergy symptoms like sneezing and a stuffy nose.1-6

-Your doctor may recommend a nasal steroid if antihistamines do not bring enough relief.
-This group of drugs is also used for seasonal allergies such as tree pollens in the spring, grasses in early summer, and ragweed in late summer and fall.
-Corticosteroid nasal sprays may work better than oral antihistamines for congestion and stuffiness.1-6
+This group of drugs is used for seasonal allergies such as tree pollens in the spring, grasses in early summer, and ragweed in late summer and fall.
+Corticosteroid nasal sprays are the preferred therapy for congestion, nose itching, and stuffiness.1-6

 How do nose sprays work?